So how does one create a solid inbound marketing strategy?

-Developing relationships with your customers on various stages of the sales funnel becomes more easy and predictable with lead nurturing.
-The idea is to move each lead further down this funnel, so that you can turn them into a paying customer/client.
+Developing relationships with your customers at various stages of the sales funnel becomes more easy and predictable with lead nurturing.
+The idea is to move each lead further down this funnel so that you can turn them into a paying customer/client.

 When you focus your inbound marketing strategy to get more leads into your sales funnel, you’ll have more clarity on the importance of having a strong lead nurturing process.
 Since less than 10% of your inbound leads will buy on impulse, you’ll have to nurture the rest of the 90% of leads to get more people to buy from you.